What is Tongue and Groove?

 What are the Downsides to Tongue and Groove Walls?

-There aren't too many, to be honest, especially if you're using high quality lumber and you do a minimal amount of maintenance.
+There aren't many, to be honest.
+This is especially true if you use high-quality lumber and do little maintenance.

-Make sure you ask the lumber mill how the wood is dried - is it kiln dried?
-Is it naturally dried?
-To go even deeper, if it's kiln dried, is it done in a few hours or over the course of several days?
+Ensure you inquire with the lumber mill about the wood's drying process - is it kiln-dried or air-dried naturally?
+To go even deeper, if it's kiln-dried, is it done in a few hours or over the course of several days?

 You might also read some horror stories of tongue and groove cupping, pulling apart, or just generally warping.
-Again, this is all completely preventable so long as your source high quality lumber.
+Again, this is all completely preventable so long as you source high-quality lumber.

 3 Differences between Tongue and Groove and Shiplap